GroovinChip/groovin_fab_dialer/README.md

 # Introduction

-THIS IS A FORK OF https://github.com/Leondev7/flutter_fab_dialer
+This is a fork of https://www.uplabs.com/posts/travel-app-light-dark, which is a fork of https://github.com/Leondev7/flutter_fab_dialer

-This is a Widget build for having an alternative to default menus
+This is a Widget build for having an alternative to default menus.
+My version allows for the use of Extended FABs.

 ![alt text](https://github.com/shoxter/flutter_fab_dialer/blob/master/src/demo.gif )